vippsas/vipps-ecom-api/vipps-ecom-postman.md

 1. Send request `Initiate Payment`.
 This is to demonstrate a simple payment by using [`POST:/v3/psppayments/init/`](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/initiatePaymentV3UsingPOST).

-   Ctrl+click on the link that appears and it will take you to the website where you can enter your test phone number and complete the payment authorization in the Vipps app in your mobile test environment.
+   Ctrl+click on the link that appears and it will take you to the Vipps landing page.
+   Enter your test phone number and complete the payment authorization in the Vipps app in your mobile test environment.

-   The `orderId` in this Postman example is now set in the environment and can be used for subsequent calls.
+   The `orderId` and `vippsLandingPageUrl` variables are now in the environment of this Postman example and can be used for subsequent calls relating to this purchase.

 1. Send request `Get Payment Details` for information about this payment by using [`GET:/ecomm/v2/payments/{orderId}/details`](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/getPaymentDetailsUsingGET).